dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/DarkZero/Notes.md

 darkzero\SQLServer2005SQLBrowserUser$DC01 (SidTypeAlias)

 *this is probs it for foothold*
 1433/tcp  open  ms-sql-s      syn-ack ttl 127 Microsoft SQL Server 2022 16.00.1000.00; RTM

-*this is also intersting wtf is this*
+*this is also intersting what is this*
 2179/tcp  open  vmrdp?        syn-ack ttl 127

-john.w doesn't have shit in ad neither does he have intersting access to shares
+john.w doesn't have anything in ad neither does he have intersting access to shares